bennymagid/my_obsidian/Useful SQL Queries.md

   b."soldBy";
 ```

-To get approx and exact info on company revenue
+To get approx (only premium-based) OR exact info on company revenue
 ```
 SELECT
     DATE_TRUNC('month', p."createdAt") AS month,